himmAllRight/himmAllRight-source/content/post/ansible-quickstart.md

 ### Including roles in playbooks

-Just as we included `vars` and `tasks` in the playbook, if we already have tasks and vars defined in a *role*, we can instead just include that *role*:
+Just as we included `vars` and `tasks` in the playbook, if we already have tasks and vars defined in a *role*, we can instead include that *role*:

 ```yaml